 \textit{Proof of \cref{thm:Bratteli-Vershik-for-all}.} Let $(X,f)$ be a homeomorphic (compact) zero-dimensional system.
 Let $\bl : l_1 < l_2 < \dotsb $ be an arbitrary sequence of positive integers.
-In \cref{thm:main}, we have constructed a weighted graph covering $\wgGcal : \covrepa{\wgG}{\fai}$ that are $\bl$-periodicity-regulated.
-Further, the inverse limit $\invlim \wgGcal := \invlim \baiGcal$ was topologically conjugate to $(X,f)$.
+In \cref{thm:main}, we constructed a weighted graph covering model $\wgGcal : \covrepa{\wgG}{\fai}$ that is $\bl$-periodicity-regulated.
+Further, the inverse limit $\invlim \wgGcal := \invlim \baiGcal$ is topologically conjugate to $(X,f)$.
 By \cref{thm:main-link-wg-to-BV} above, from $\wgGcal$, we could have constructed a Bratteli--Vershik model $(V,E,\ge,\psi)$ with the nesting property.
 Furthermore, because $\wgGcal$ could be constructed to be $\bl$-periodicity-regulated, the Bratteli--Vershik model is $\bl$-periodicity-regulated.
 This completes the proof.